Frequently Asked Questions

 - Will my gift to The Vassar Fund count toward my class?

-- What is the difference between making a gift and paying class or club dues?
+- What is the difference between making a gift and paying class dues?

 - When does The Vassar Fund ask for support?

 - It seems like Vassar has a lot of money already.
 Will my gift make a difference?

 - What is the difference between The Vassar Fund, capital campaign, and endowment gifts?

 How do I make my gift to The Vassar Fund?

 The most convenient way is to make your gift online.
 For more details, including how to make gifts of stock, learning more about putting Vassar in your will, and other forms of giving, please visit Ways to Give to Vassar.

 Can I designate my Vassar Fund gift to a specific area of interest?

 Yes, you can designate your gift within The Vassar Fund.
 When making your donation you will have the option to select from the following areas of interest: Vassar's Greatest Needs, Library, Campus Preservation, Faculty Salaries and Research, Scholarships, Residential Life, and Sustainability.